protesilaos/my-website/_pages/contact.md

 Check the details and email me about it, if it interests you (though you can send me a message regardless): <https://protesilaos.com/coach>

 I do not use social media.
+Even the Signal app I have is my Plan B in case the email setup fails me.

 ## Citations (optional)